 Please also read the details of the course by clicking here to find out more.

-Our next course will run from Saturday 5th August to Saturday 2nd September.
+Our last course of the year will run from Saturday 9th September to Saturday 7th October.

 Course dates & times:

-Booking for this course has opened.
+Booking for this course will open on 1st September.
 To book a place on this course please send in the attached booking form to email@example.com.
 We will contact you to confirm that you have a place and to send payment and course details.
 Bookings will be taken on a first-come-first-served basis.
 You can access the booking form by clicking here BOOKING FORM.
 Please note that if you have already sent a booking form in before booking opened this will not have booked you a place.
-You need to send in your form on or after 25th June to book a place on this course.
+You need to send in your form on or after 1st September to book a place on this course.
 Bookings will be taken on a first-come-first-served basis, and we usually book up on the day that bookings open.